 A family owned and developed homestead farm since 2001

-Greenlands Farm is a small, three generational sustainable homestead farm located in rural North Carolina in a spot known locally as Half Hell, but better known as Bolivia.
-The farm has two CSA (community-supported agriculture) seasons and a farm store on site filled with seasonal gourmet-to-go foods, small batch baked goods, ice cream, seasonal honey, jams & pickles, goat's milk soap, gifts and more.
-The farm store is a true reflection of farm life, stocking what is growing in the fields, baked in the farm kitchen, and selling products made and packaged on-site...the farm store changes weekly as the farm changes weekly.
+Greenlands Farm is a small, three generational sustainable modern homestead farm located in rural North Carolina in a spot known locally as Half Hell, but better known as Bolivia.
+The farm is a true reflection of the homestead farm life: growing organic produce, baking fresh in the farm kitchen with farm grown ingredients, and composting culls and scrapes on the farm.
+The farm family lives the sustainable lifestyle they teach about!

-The farm store is open every Friday and Saturday and from April through December, on Saturdays, you can partake in a special treat at Helpers Of Our Farm's Educational Farm Animal Sanctuary.
+The farm is open by appointment for educational group tours, as a wedding/special occasion venue, and sometimes for some great fundraiser events for the Helpers Of Our Farm (HOOF) Educational Farm Animal Sanctuary.
 HOOF is a nonprofit organization centered around education and providing a sanctuary for rescued, donated, and in-need farm animals.
-Their petting farm is open to visitors to learn, grow, and interact with the rescue animals at HOOF.
-Please check their facebook or twitter account for cancellations due to weather or unforeseen events.
+Their educational platform allows to visitors to learn, grow, and interact with the rescue animals at HOOF.
+Read more about HOOF at www.hoofnc.org.

-When you come to Greenlands Farm, we suggest you leave the busy world behind and enjoy a slower pace: take time to hear the birds and bugs singing, take time to chat, and take time to connect to the farm lifestyle.
+When you come to Greenlands Farm as a guest for a tour or your special event, we suggest you leave the busy world behind and enjoy a slower pace: take time to hear the birds and bugs singing, take time to chat, and take time to connect to the farm lifestyle.
 Although a working farm is a busy life for the farm family, their connection to their family, the environment, and homestead farm life is strong and they want to share it with you.
-Know your farmer.
-Know your food.
-Join the journey.

 The Farm Family